Rocky Mountaineer Train Holidays

 Luxury from start to finish

 When you travel with Rocky Mountaineer, you travel with style.
-The fantastic on-board service is all part of the experience.
+The fantastic onboard service is all part of the experience of Rocky Mountaineer holidays.
 Welcoming hosts take care of everything, from complimentary drinks to storytelling.
 Huge picture windows in SilverLeaf Service and the 360° domed carriage in GoldLeaf Service provide the views.
 Whether lunch is served at your seat or in the luxury dining car, the menu will be world-class.
-So sit back, sip a local wine and watch the unrivalled mountain views slide past.
+So sit back, sip a glass of local wine and watch the unrivalled mountain views slide past.

 Onboard the Rocky Mountaineer train, the team of award-winning chefs produce meals worthy of the finest restaurants, all in the carriage of a train.
 It’s a feat to behold.
 You’ll be kept well-fed throughout your journey with breakfast and lunch provided alongside tempting snacks throughout the day.
 The food is all locally sourced from the Pacific Northwest and the wine list is second to none.
 Expect deep pink salmon steaks, golden BC wines and sumptuously decadent desserts.